stellio-hub/stellio-docs/docs/admin/upgrading_to_1.9.0.md

 # Upgrading to 1.9.0

-This note describes changes introduced in Stellio 1.9.0
+This note describes the necessary steps to upgrade to Stellio 1.9.0

 ## New endpoints for rights management